 Rani, Saku, Jabeen, Hanieh and Talha have completed the LUSH funded training and are all using their skills and initiative to support women, those who identify as women and occasionally men, while gaining experience and knowledge with 1-1 advocacy and casework.
 We are working to develop links to community centres, so we can reach women who aren't already in contact with the refugee and migrant sector.

-Saku, Jabeen and Talha updated training skills in August 2019, Loraine, Iram and Espoir attended the August training and are beginning their trainee hours at the drop in's.
+Saku, Jabeen, Rani, Hanieh Bridget and Talha updated training skills in February 2020 and gave feedback on where they wanted the project to go to with our next funding due in June 2020, Loraine and Espoir attended the August 2019 training and are completing trainee hours at the drop in's.

 Orit, Gulla & Muna are interpreters who support advocates.
-Gaja is a university students who helps advocates research, edit English emails and letters as needed.
+Gaja and Rakinder are a university students who help advocates research, edit emails and draft letters as needed.